Last updated on 09/07/2022

 designated single-occupancy suites with a shared, semi-private restroom in Lawther

 The cost of living for any student depends upon the type of community a student is interested in.
-We do not incur additional costs for comparable living spaces in comparison to All-Gender Housing spaces (such as living in an All-Gender suite in Lawther versus a gendered suite in Lawther), nor do we charge different amounts for students making individual request (for example, requesting a single room or private bathroom costs the same regardless of the purpose of the request).
+Students do not incur additional costs for comparable living spaces in comparison to All-Gender Housing spaces (such as living in an All-Gender suite in Lawther versus a gendered suite in Lawther), nor do we charge different amounts for students making individual request (for example, requesting a single room or private bathroom costs the same regardless of the purpose of the request).
 We offer All-Gender Housing options at many rates, dependent on the type of housing a student selects.
-Specific housing rates can be found on the DOR website.
+Specific housing rates can be found on the UHD website.

 We encourage students to consider all of their needs in their housing plans, including: